c1arissa/Type-on-Strap/_posts/2018-08-31-Wargame-OTW-Leviathan.md

 ## Level 1

-Login to the next level using the password found in Level 0.
+Login to the next level with the password found in Level 0.

 ```bash
 clarissa@ubuntu:~$ ssh leviathan1@leviathan.labs.overthewire.org -p 2223
 ```

-The general steps I take for each level is the same: view the contents of the home directory with `ls`, then run `file` on the given executable to get additional information.
-Based on the output, we have a setuid ELF 32-bit executable.
+The general steps I take for each level is the same.
+First, view the contents of the home directory with `ls`, then run `file` on the given executable to get additional information.
+Based on the output, we have a setuid ELF 32-bit executable named `check`.

 ```bash
 leviathan1@leviathan:~$ ls